heiswayi/heiswayi.nrird.com/_posts/2017/2017-02-11-commonly-used-php-code-snippets.md

 ---
 layout: post
-title: Commonly used PHP functions or code snippets in my PHP projects
+title: Commonly used PHP code snippets
-description: A compilation of some commonly used PHP functions or code snippets that I have been using for most of my PHP projects.
+description: A compilation of some commonly used PHP code snippets that I have been using for years in my PHP projects.
 keywords: php, commonly use php functions, php code snippets, php projects, compilation of code snippets, helpful php functions
 tags: [PHP]
 comments: true
 ---

-Few years ago, I have been actively developing web applications in PHP.
-Within those years, I have been using these custom PHP functions for most of my PHP projects as long as they are still valid.
-Some of these code snippets are written by myself to fit some development requirements.
+Few years ago, I have been actively developing some web apps in PHP.
+Within those years, I have been using these custom-made PHP functions for most of my projects.
+Well, until today, some of them I still found it useful when I'm writing PHP apps.

 ### Hash user password